top of page

 Side Effects and Considerations

-Safety summary: For individuals without underlying medical conditions, creatine supplementation proves safe, cost-effective, and beneficial when combined with regular exercise.
+For individuals without underlying medical conditions, creatine supplementation proves safe, cost-effective, and beneficial when combined with regular exercise.
 However, as with any supplement, consult your healthcare provider before beginning creatine supplementation.

 Evidence-Based Creatine Benefits